-A number of studies over the years have shown that different kinds of life stressors, including high job stress, divorce or relationship struggles, and bereavement lead to decreased immune function and increased vulnerability to viruses and infections.
-And when stress is chronic, and adrenal function suffers, the problem can get even worse.
+I’ve been following the research for decades, and a number of studies have shown that all of the different kinds of life stressors, including high job stress, divorce or relationship struggles, and bereavement lead to decreased immune function and increased vulnerability to viruses and infections.
+And when stress is chronic and adrenal function suffers, the problem can get even worse.

-Every year, when winter starts to come knocking, I see a flurry of resources dedicated to how we can support immune function and ward off viruses.
-There is often good advice to be found there, including boosting our levels of key nutrients that we may be lacking, especially in the winter months (like vitamin D).
+Every year, when winter comes creeping in, I see a flurry of resources dedicated to how we can support immune function and ward off viruses.
+There is so much good advice out there that conventional medicine rarely offers, including boosting levels of key nutrients that we may be lacking, especially in the winter months (like vitamin D).

-One thing I don’t see mentioned nearly enough?
+There’s one thing I don’t see mentioned nearly enough.
+What is it?
 Supporting adrenal health!
-Adrenal fatigue or dysfunction is, in my experience, one of the most common reasons why the immune system is having trouble in the first place.
+Adrenal fatigue (dysfunction) is, in my experience, one of the most common reasons the immune system is struggling.

 Adrenal Fatigue, Cortisol, and Immune System Function

-Since we often call cortisol the “stress hormone”, it’s not always clear how big of a role cortisol plays in other areas of our health.
+Since we often call cortisol the “stress hormone”, it can be easy to be fooled into thinking it doesn’t impact other areas of our health.
+But nothing could be further from the truth!
 Cortisol is actually crucial when it comes to regulating the immune system!
-Levels that are consistently too high, too low, or off balance can lead to various immune system problems.

 Let’s start by taking a basic look at how the immune system works.
 When the body detects an intruder– called a pathogen– the immune system gets to work on attacking it and protecting us from it.
 This involves creating inflammation, in part to signal that defense and repair is necessary.

-It is this inflammatory response that leads to symptoms like a stuffed up or runny nose, sore throat, or a fever.
+It is this inflammatory response that leads to those common cold symptoms like a stuffed up or runny nose, sore throat, or a fever.

-Because of its many links to chronic disease, we often think of inflammation as a dirty word, but inflammation is an absolutely essential component of a healthy immune response.
-We just want to make sure that somebody is regulating it and keeping it from becoming excessive, overreactive, or chronic.
+Because of its many links to chronic disease, we often think of inflammation as a dirty word.
+In truth, inflammation is an absolutely essential component of a healthy immune response.
+But it can’t be left to run wild — something must regulate it to keep it from becoming excessive, overreactive, or chronic.

 This is one of cortisol’s jobs.
-When you have healthy adrenal function, balanced cortisol levels, and a healthy immune system, cortisol helps to reduce inflammation and keep levels in check during an immune response, without getting rid of it completely.
+When you have healthy adrenal function, balanced cortisol levels, and a healthy immune system, cortisol helps to reduce inflammation and keep levels in check during an immune response, without eliminating it entirely.